 - Paint

-I started out by using 120-grit sandpaper to sand down the entire surface to be bleached.
-The top of this desk is a wood veneer so I don't want to sand it too much.
+First step, start out by using 120-grit sandpaper to sand down the entire work surface to be bleached.
+You can use a sanding block, a sander or just sandpaper depending on how big your piece is.
+The top of this desk is a wood veneer so I didn't want to sand it too much.

-When sanding go with the direction of the wood grain.
+When sanding, go with the direction of the wood grain.
 Make sure to get all of the old top coat off.
-You want to put the wood bleach on raw wood.
-If you don't the bleaching solution will not be able to soak into the wood.
+In order for the bleaching process to work, you must put the wood bleach on raw wood.
+If you don't, the bleaching solution will not be able to soak into the wood.

 Once it is sanded down wipe all of the dust off.

-Zinsser's wood bleach has 2 different solutions.
-One is sodium hydroxide and the other in hydrogen peroxide.
-When the 2 of these mix on wood they create a chemical reactions that bleaches out old stain and alters the color of the wood.
+Zinsser's wood bleach has two different solutions.
+One is sodium hydroxide and the other is hydrogen peroxide.
+When the two of these mix together on wood they create a chemical reaction that bleaches out old stain and alters the color of the wood.

-After the piece of furniture sat over night I noticed a few blotchy areas.
-I bleached the top of the desk again.
-This time around I got a much more even color.
+The next day I noticed a few blotchy areas on the desk wood.
+This may require you to repeat the process to achieve your ideal coloring.
+I bleached the top of the desk again and this time around I got a much more even color.

 When bleaching wood it can cause the grain of the wood to raise slightly.
-After the bleach was all the way dry I used a 220 grit sandpaper and it smoothed the top all out.
+After the bleach is all the way dry, I use 220 grit sandpaper to smooth out the entire surface.

 Wax Top Coat